rage/programming-23/data/part-11/1-list-comprehensions.md

 <programming-exercise name='Begin with a vowel' tmcname='part11-06_begin_with_vowel'>

-Please write a function named `begin_with_vowel(words: list)` which takeas a list of strings as its argument.
+Please write a function named `begin_with_vowel(words: list)` which takes a list of strings as its argument.

 The function should use a list comprehension technique to create and return a new list, containing only those words from the original list which begin with a vowel (a, e, i, o, u).
-Both lowercase and uppercase letters should be fine.
+Both lowercase and uppercase letters should be accepted.

 The maximum length of the function is two lines of code, including the header line beginning with the `def` keyword.